gruntwork-io/docs/docs/2.0/docs/patcher/concepts/update-strategies.md

         release_notes_url: https://github.com/gruntwork-io/terraform-aws-security/releases/tag/v0.62.0
 ```

 ## "Next Breaking" Update Strategy

-The **next breaking** strategy will update a dependency to either the next closest breaking change or the latest version of the dependency, whichever is encountered first.
+The **next breaking** strategy updates a dependency to either the next closest breaking change or the latest version of the dependency, whichever occurs first.

-So if Patcher encounters a breaking change that it cannot patch then it will update the dependencies to the version with the breaking change and stop.
-Otherwise, if no breaking changes are encountered, it will update the dependencies to the latest version of that module.
+If Patcher encounters a breaking change that cannot be automatically patched, it updates the dependency to the version containing the breaking change and stops.
+If no breaking changes are found, it updates the dependency to the latest available version.

-This may result in an update that requires manual intervention.
-If so, Patcher will provide additional information to help you understand what needs to be done.

-Patcher does this by writing a `README-TO-COMPLETE-UPDATE.md` into the folder containing the dependency.
-If more than one dependency in a folder has been updated to a breaking version, then the `README-TO-COMPLETE-UPDATE.md` file will contain a release note extract for each breaking change in that folder.
+This strategy may result in updates that require manual intervention.
+In such cases, Patcher provides additional guidance by writing a `README-TO-COMPLETE-UPDATE.md` file into the folder containing the dependency.
+If multiple dependencies in a folder are updated to breaking versions, the `README-TO-COMPLETE-UPDATE.md` file will include release note extracts for each breaking change.

 For example, for the dependencies on `terraform-aws-security/custom-iam-entity` in `infrastructure-live/dev`:

-- `_global/ops-admin-role/terragrunt.hcl` will be updated from `0.65.6` to `0.68.2`, the latest version
+- `_global/ops-admin-role/terragrunt.hcl` is updated from `0.65.6` to `0.68.2`, the latest version.
-  - There are no breaking changes between `0.65.6` and `0.68.2`
+  - There are no breaking changes between `0.65.6` and `0.68.2`.
-- `_global/website-ci-cd-access/terragrunt.hcl` will be updated from `0.61.0` to `0.62.0`, the next highest version with a breaking change that requires manual intervention.
+- `_global/website-ci-cd-access/terragrunt.hcl` is updated from `0.61.0` to `0.62.0`, the next version containing a breaking change that requires manual intervention.

-If any of the dependencies were updated to a breaking version, then the YAML that Patcher writes to `stdout` describing these updates will include a `manual_steps_you_must_follow` section listing the generated `README-TO-COMPLETE-UPDATE.md` files, for example:
+If any dependencies are updated to a breaking version, the YAML output that Patcher writes to `stdout` will include a `manual_steps_you_must_follow` section listing the generated `README-TO-COMPLETE-UPDATE.md` files.
+For example:

 ```yaml
   successful_updates: